tendermint/tendermint/UPGRADING.md

 The `ResponseQuery.Proof` field is now structured as a `[]ProofOp` to support generalized Merkle tree constructions where the leaves of one Merkle tree are the root of another.
-If you don't need this functionaluty, and you used to return `<proof bytes>` here, you should instead return a single `ProofOp` with just the `Data` field set:
+If you don't need this functionality, and you used to return `<proof bytes>` here, you should instead return a single `ProofOp` with just the `Data` field set: